k-ganda/Chatbot_ML/README.md

 # LeaBot: Maternal Health Chatbot

-This project focuses on developing a healthcare chatbot tailored specifically to maternal health using a pre-trained Transformer model.
+LeaBot is a domain-specific maternal healthcare chatbot project developed using a pre-trained Transformer model.
 The chatbot provides an interactive platform where women can ask questions and receive immediate, accurate responses on a variety of maternal health topics.

 ## About the Dataset

-The dataset used for training was found from the Hugging Face dataset **nyarkssss/maternal_1k**.
+The chatbot is trained using a conversational dataset from Hugging Face:
+**nyarkssss/maternal_1k**.

-This dataset aligns with our project domain as it contains conversational pairs around maternal health.
-It consists of **1,035** conversational pairs, ensuring a diverse range of user intents and queries.
+It consists of **1,035** question-answer conversational pairs on maternal health-related topics.
+These pairs help the model understand diverse user intents and provide accurate, domain-specific responses.

-The dataset covers three key maternal health contexts: **antenatal**(before birth), **postnatal**(immediately after birth), and **postpartum**(after birth).
-Each conversation example in the dataset includes the following columns:
+The dataset covers three key maternal health contexts:

+1. **Antenatal** -  Questions related to pregnancy before childbirth.

+2. **Postnatal** -  Questions related to immediate postpartum care.

+3. **Postpartum** - Questions concerning long-term recovery after childbirth.

+Each entry in the dataset contains the following fields:

 **question** – User queries related to maternal health.